baski363/academicBB-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I received my Ph.D in Industrial Engineering from Texas A&M University, 2007 and my B.Tech in Mechanical Engineering from the Indian Institute of Technology-Madras in 2002.
-Theoretical, algorithmic, and computational aspects of solving network optimization problems are my main research interests.
+I received my Ph.D in Industrial Engineering from Texas A&M University in 2007 and my B.Tech in Mechanical Engineering from the Indian Institute of Technology-Madras in 2002.
+I am primarily interested in solving combinatorial optimization problems modeled on networks and applications of integer programming.
+This has led me into diverse domains including computational biology, social network analysis, and graph-based data mining, as well as classical areas of operations research like transportation logistics, production-inventory planning, and scheduling.

-I am very interested in the analysis of complex biological and social networks using graph-theoretic concepts and optimization techniques.
-I often work on projects that apply optimization tools to solve problems that arise in transportation logistics, production-inventory planning, scheduling, routing, and other classical areas of operations research.

 My work has been sponsored by the NSF, DoE, AFOSR, and industry.
 Publications coauthored with my students and other collaborators have appeared in _Operations Research_, _INFORMS Journal on Computing_, _INFORMS Journal on Optimization_, and _INFORMS Journal on Applied Analytics_, among others.
 I serve on the editorial boards of _Networks_ (Wiley) and _Journal of Global Optimization_ (Springer).